Will-Morr/Blog/content/posts/Marble Fountain.md

 {{<youtube ULpNiZU2tpg>}}

 My initial system came together quickly.
 Randomly placing spaced out points, drawing a spline through them, and setting a constant slope just works.
 My first draft was just subtracting a tube from the solid support structure which worked but was super limited.
-I wanted to add more parths and so I started working on a path solver.
+I wanted to add more parts and so I started working on a path solver.
 I wanted to fit as much motion into the space as possible.
 This turned out to be extremely challenging.

 The solver starts by making a guess: a random series of line segments connecting the top and bottom of the lift.
 There are several different algorithms to generate this guess, as the initial conditional has a noticeable impact on the shape of the structure for lower path counts and it's interesting to play with different variants.